imbolc/aiohttp-login/README.md

 - postgres with [asyncpg][]
 - mongodb with [motor][]
-- *the db you need* - it's very easy to add a new backend
+- the db you need - *it's very easy to add a new backend*

 UI themes
 ---------
-The library designed to easly change UI themes.
+The library designed to easily change UI themes.
-Currently `bootstrap-3` and `bootstrap-4` themes are avaliable.
+Currently `bootstrap-3` and `bootstrap-4` themes are available.
-But it's very easy to add new themes, actully theme - is just a folder with jinja2 templates.
+But it's very easy to add new themes, actually theme - is just a folder with jinja2 templates.